 Custom Actions

-You can define custom actions that can then be used later in a Shortcut the same way you would a standard action.
-This of course allows you to not have to repeat yourself and cut down on the total actions in your Shortcut.
+You can define custom actions that can be used later in a Shortcut, like standard actions.
+This allows you to not have to repeat yourself and cut down on the total actions in your Shortcut.

-Custom actions have scope in a sense, as they are run inside your Shortcut using generated injected code at the top of the resulting Shortcut.
+Custom actions have scope as they are run inside your Shortcut using generated injected code at the top of the resulting Shortcut.

-To define your action, then reference the action to run the contents of the custom action at that time isolated from the rest of your Shortcut.
+Define your action, then reference the action to run the contents of the custom action, isolated from the rest of your Shortcut:

 action myCustomAction() {